mateuslana7/ufopativa-project/README.md

 ## Outras Informações

-No diretório 'doc' temos o texto da Monografica referente a este projeto e a apresentação utilizada no dia da banca.
+No diretório 'doc' temos a apresentação referente a este projeto utilizada no dia da banca.